West Virginia Nursing Homes Scrutinized for Abuse and Neglect: How to Protect Your Loved One

 - Self-neglect that is not addressed by responsible parties

-Why is Nursing Home Neglect and Abuse on the Rise in WV and Beyond?
+Why is Nursing Home Neglect and Abuse on the Rise in WV?

 The business surge and increased demand for nursing homes mean that many of them cannot attract enough quality staff to keep up with the demand, especially at the rate they want to pay.
 Overwhelmed and understaffed nursing home employees can get frustrated or angry and take their frustration out on residents.
 Undertrained staff might not realize the importance of providing comprehensive care to patients, increasing the risks for preventable problems like bedsores.

 Staff in nursing homes have a responsibility to their residents to maintain a safe environment.
 When staff fails to uphold this responsibility, residents can suffer physical injuries, emotional trauma, and even wrongful death.
 It’s important to take action if you suspect facility abuse has happened because it can protect your loved one and potentially even other residents.

 Here are some common causes of nursing home injuries: